Franciscoborges2002/steamTrashBot/README.md

 # Some steps before downloading it:

-1.BE SURE YOU DOWNLOAD NODE.JS
+- BE SURE YOU DOWNLOAD NODE.JS

 2.PLEASE USE SDA(Steam Desktop Authenticator);